Table of Contents

 Spain is one of most populated countries in Europe and have 12 Huntington’s disease associations.
 The meeting was an important first step in establishing collaboration between them and start working together.
 Read more.

-How to improve care in Europe
+How to improve care

 In January 2020, patient advocates visited the European Reference Network for Rare Neurological Diseases (ERN-RND).